 - No need to set up an infrastructure for tapes, low costs for cloud storage.
 If a service provider offers online backup for his client, he usually outsources the storage task to the third party and he doesn't need to set up everything himself.

 - No need to provide security and transportation of tapes.
 This leads to reducing costs as well.

-- Easier to find necessary data.
-Unless you thoroughly categorize data that is stored on tapes, it will take you much more time and efforts to find the necessary data when you need to retrieve it in comparison with cloud.
+- Easier to find the necessary data.
+Unless you thoroughly categorize data that is stored on tapes, it will take you much more time and efforts to find the necessary data when you need to retrieve it in comparison with a cloud.
 Online tools for searching in the cloud are intuitive and easy-to-use.

 - Meets your clients’ compliance requirements.
 Online backup allows MSP to meet clients’ needs in terms of encryption, security control and data location.
 That is essential for users storing medical data (you should be HIPAA compliant), financial and other types of sensible information under various governmental regulations.

 - Multi-site backup is not a problem.
 If a service provider uses online backup he can store the clients’ data in as many locations as needed, it is not a problem anymore.

 - Appropriate bandwidth is needed.
 If your customer’s internet circuit is insufficient, it may take many days to initially upload all the terabytes of data that you have to the cloud.
 Moreover, if you need to regularly back up whole images of servers, the low bandwidth may become the real problem.

 - Efforts for cloud implementation.
 Setting up the cloud infrastructure may be way more difficult than setting up tapes.
 The new technology requires additional considerations and may require staff to be trained.